If you are looking to purchase a modular home, you may be curious if you can have a basement underneath it.

 Just make sure that you check out the monthly payments and see if it is something you can afford.

 Can I have a bathroom in my modular home basement?

 Yes, you can.
 It will need to be put in by a licensed plumbing company to ensure that everything is done correctly.

-You can most definitely add a basement to your new modular home.
+You can most definitely build a modular home on top of a basement.
 It will just take some planning and the use of a reliable building contractor.